Giving employees the ability to nominate themselves to review peers during the peer nomination phase

 How Managers Can Approve Peers

 Once a direct report has submitted their own peer nominations, the manager will go into Lattice to approve them.
-When the manager clicks into approve the peers, they will see if anyone else has nominated themselves to review their direct report.
+When the manager clicks to approve the peers, they will see if anyone else has nominated themselves to review their direct report.

 What happens if I request to review someone and the manager has already approved their peer nominations?